Team138Entropy/Entropy2022/README.md

 ![GitHub followers](https://img.shields.io/github/followers/Team138Entropy?style=social)

-This is a baseline of the 2022 Robotics Code.
-This code seeks to provide the team with a strong baseline entering the 2022 Build season.
-This readme highlights portions of the architecture, ideas, and best practices.
+This is a baseline of the 2023 Robotics Code.
+This readme contains tutorials, highlights portions of the architecture, ideas, and best practices.

 ## Meta